2020 International Criminal Court judges election

-Six judges of the International Criminal Court were elected during the 19th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court held from 7 to 17 December 2020 in New York.
+Six judges of the International Criminal Court were elected during the resumption of the 19th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court held from 18 to 23 December 2020 in New York.
 The judges were elected for terms of nine years and took office on 11 March 2021.

 Background

 The judges elected at this session replaced six judges whose terms ended in 2021.
 Four of those judges had been elected in 2011 for full nine-year terms; the other two had been elected in separate elections in 2013 and in 2015 to replace two judges elected in 2011 who had resigned.
 The newly elected judges will serve for nine years until 2030.

 The election was governed by the Rome Statute of the International Criminal Court.
 Its article 36(8)(a) states that "[t]he States Parties shall, in the selection of judges, take into account the need, within the membership of the Court, for: